jofraley/Hacking_JavaScript/labs/jsapi3/search_with_widget/lab.md

 In this lab you will add a search widget search against a feature layer.
 The widget performs context-sensitve search as you type and then it will zoom to and highlight the feature selected.
 You can also format the data in the popup that appears.

-In this lab it will search against the neighborhood polygon layer.
+In this lab it will search against the metro stops polygon layer.

 1. Click [create_starter_map/index.html](../create_starter_map/index.html) and copy the contents to a new [jsbin.com](http://jsbin.com).